MicrosoftDocs/PowerShell-Docs/reference/5.1/PSDesiredStateConfiguration/Start-DscConfiguration.md

 Specifies a file path of a folder that contains configuration settings files.
 This cmdlet publishes and applies these configuration settings to computers that have settings files in the specified path.
-Each target node must have a settings file of the following format: NetBIOS Name.mof.
+Each target node must have a settings file of the following format: `<NetBIOS Name>.mof`.

 ```yaml
 Type: System.String